Trucking Equipment Types Explained

 Do you know the difference between a flatbed and a step deck?
 Dry van versus a Conestoga?
 Lowboy versus a gooseneck?
 Even if you’re not sure what equipment you might need to move your important freight shipment, the experts at Logistics Plus probably have what you need – or they can get it for you.
 But in case you’re really curious, here’s a quick primer on the different trucking equipment types you might encounter.

 A straight truck, also known as a cube truck, cube van, box van, or box truck, is a truck that carries cargo on the same chassis as the power unit and cab.
-These types of trucks are often used to move furniture, home goods, and smaller items, or for “hot-shot” expedited freight deliveries.
+These trucks are often used to move furniture, home goods, and smaller items, or for “hot-shot” expedited freight deliveries.

 Dry Van (Enclosed) Trailer